Your privacy is important to us. Here’s how we protect and respect your details

 Use of data processors

-Our permanent recruitment and disclosure services are outsourced to the Guidant Group (who is a subsidiary of Impellam Group Limited), they will have access to the information on eacru for the purposes of your application for employment with Action for Children/Spring Nurseries.
+- Guidant Global - Our permanent recruitment and disclosure services are outsourced to the Guidant Global (who is asubsidiary of Impellam Group Limited), they will have access to the information on eArcu for the purposes of your application for employment with Action for Children/Spring Nurseries.

-If you use our online application system, you will provide the requested information to eacru who provide this online service for us.
-Once you click ‘apply now’ you will be taken to eacru website and they will hold the information you submit but Action for Children will have access to it.
+- eArcu - If you use our online application system, you will provide the requested information to eArcu who provide this online service for us.
+Once you click ‘apply now’ you will be taken to eArcu website and they will hold the information you submit but Action for Children will have access to it.

-If you accept a final offer from us, some of your personnel records will be held on Midland itrent, which is an internally used HR information system.
+- MHR - If you accept a final offer from us, some of your personnel records will be held on MHR Itrent which is an internally used HR information system.

 Here is a link to their Privacy Notice - https://www.mhr.co.uk/privacy-policy/

-We will send you a link to the questionnaire which will take you to Collingwood Health website.
-The information you provide will be held by Collingwood Health who will provide us with a fit to work certificate or a report with recommendations.
+We will send you a link to the questionnaire which will take you to PAM Group website.
+The information you provide will be held by PAM Group who will provide us with a fit to work certificate or a report with recommendations.
 You are able to request to see the report before it is sent to us.
 If you decline for us to see it, then this could affect your job offer.
-If an occupational health assessment is required, this is likely to be carried out by Collingwood Health.
+If an occupational health assessment isrequired, this islikely to be carried out by PAM Group.

-Here is a link to their Privacy Notice – https://collingwoodhealth.com/privacy-policy/
+Here is a link to their website where you can review their Privacy Notice - https://www.pamgroup.co.uk/

 - GBG Online Disclosure, Access NI, Disclosure Scotland & Security Watchdog

-Here is a link to their Privacy Notice
+Here is a link to their Privacy Notices

 GBG Online – https://www.gbgplc.com/uk/privacy-policy